 For example, in a turn, in a given game, I’ll be able to attack once with [name] heavy weapon which does 1d10 damage.
 In most games you’ll have to roll dice to know if you hit and if you do, typically roll damage.
 1d10 means “roll one 10 sided die”; it is standard notation and thus somewhat universal.

 Worry not, though – you, as a player, don’t need to know all the rules of any given game you’ll be playing (although it helps, much like being mad), that is what the GMs (Game Masters usually need to know most of the rules to fulfil their typical role of arbitrator), and rulebooks are for.

 RPGs can be played as one-shots or campaigns.
 One-shot sessions are stories that start and end in one session (a session generally lasts between 3 and 5 hours).

 One-shots allow the GM and the player to try out new things, practice running or playing a certain system, or simply just have fun and/or be silly without long-term consequences.

 Campaigns, on the other hand, can last for a whole year, with each session continuing on from the last.
 Campaigns are the primary way to play RPGs, allowing your characters to develop, level up, and giving the players and the GM a chance to play/run more complicated and longer stories and quests.
 The society plays campaigns during our Wednesday sessions, and mostly one-shots on Sundays but some Game Masters run seperate campaigns on Sundays as well.

-If you enjoy your time you can purchase a membership, and we’ll be do our best to find a game for any new members, even during the course of the year (visit the Facebook group to find out what games are being run this semester and which want more players).
+If you enjoy your time you can purchase a membership, and we’ll be do our best to find a game for any new members, even during the course of the year (visit the Facebook group or Discord server to find out what games are being run this semester and which want more players).
 Don’t worry about dice or rulebooks – if you don’t have any, we’re happy to lend you some, either from the society library or other players – we’re a friendly bunch!